Now reading:

 PIMCO GIS Income Fund

 The PIMCO GIS Income Fund is designed for investors who seek steady income with a secondary goal of capital appreciation.
 It takes a broad-based approach to investing in income-generating bonds.
 The fund aims to achieve this by employing PIMCO’s best income-generating ideas across global fixed income sectors.
-The fund has a historical annualised dividend yield of 6.51% p.a. (extracted from Bloomberg as of 31 October 2024).
+The fund has a historical annualised dividend yield of 6.56% p.a.

 Equity Funds